soobinrho/soobinrho/README.md

 #### College Coursework Programming [[GitHub](https://github.com/soobinrho/college-programming)]

-This repository is a collection of all codes I wrote for my college courses, such as *Computer Science I & II*, *C++ Programming*, and *Calculus II*.
+This repository contains the code that I wrote for my college courses, including *C++ Programming*, *Computer Science I & II*, and *Calculus II*.
-Most of the graph generation was done using Python.
-Most of the pdf documents were written with $\LaTeX$.
+The majority of the graph generation was done using Python, and the pdf documents were written using $\LaTeX$.

 <img src="https://user-images.githubusercontent.com/19341857/176699968-c9cd420b-b0f9-47d5-98cb-320e533e9907.png" width="500px">